xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 Scramble for Africa, 1875-1924

-Since the colonial period had begun in the [15th century]{.ul}, European interest in Africa had mainly been limited to trade posts, but for a number of reasons, there had never been an interest of conquering the territory (except for the South African area, where Cape Town was devising a settler-colonial project that was extending towards the North).
+Since the colonial period had begun in the 15th century, European interest in Africa had mainly been limited to trade posts, but for a number of reasons, there had never been an interest of conquering the territory (except for the South African area, where Cape Town was devising a settler-colonial project that was extending towards the North).

-In [1870]{.ul}, only 10% of Africa was under European control, but by [1914]{.ul}, it had increased to 90% of the continent thanks to the increased need for raw materials brought around by the Industrial Revolution; only Ethiopia (Abyssinia) was still independent, as newfound African colonies had become the main source of raw materials for the European economic and industrial elites.
+In 1870, only 10% of Africa was under European control, but by 1914, it had increased to 90% of the continent thanks to the increased need for raw materials brought around by the Industrial Revolution; only Ethiopia (Abyssinia) was still independent, as newfound African colonies had become the main source of raw materials for the European economic and industrial elites.

-To avoid a war among European powers, the Berlin Conference of [1884]{.ul} decided to regulate European colonisation and trade in Africa (without African citizens themselves having any say in the matter) and was the starting point of the Conquest of Africa.
+To avoid a war among European powers, the Berlin Conference of 1884 decided to regulate European colonisation and trade in Africa (without African citizens themselves having any say in the matter) and was the starting point of the Conquest of Africa.
 There were almost no military conflicts between European colonising powers in this